takiet2410-hub/SmartSightseeingSupportSystem/backend/After/backend_flow.md

 * The After Service **does NOT connect to the During Service**
 * All data comes **from the Frontend only**
+* Remember to change cloudinary api key (key on messenger)

 ---